 Need a comforting book right about now?

-The following seven, fascinating, beautifully illustrated books about great artists could be the perfect thing for you to snuggle up to during tough times.
+The following seven, fascinating, beautifully illustrated books about great artists could be the perfect thing for you to snuggle up to on a staycation, vacation or during tough times.

 “There is more treasure in books than in all the pirate’s loot on Treasure Island.”

 These cozy reads about Beatrix Potter, Matisse, Monet, and many others may help you take a much-needed vacation from worry.
-They may help you forget the pandemic, if only for a minute.
+They may help you forget your stress and avoid burnout.

 Yet, at the same time, these books may help you remember why you wanted to become an artist or writer in the first place.

 Let’s let some of the deepest thinkers of the past one hundred years make you feel better.

 “One glance at a book and you hear the voice of another person, perhaps someone dead for 1,000 years.
 To read is to voyage through time.”

 7 Comforting Books About the Lives of Great Artists

 Comforting Books About Artists – Pick No 1.